7/24/2019

 Chairman and Chief Executive Officer

 Yes, thank you.
 Down the road is right.
-Again, when we sell our technology solutions, we've got a significant phase of implementation, deployment in the field that typically has essentially no margin.
-So that's a headwind.
+Again, when we sell our technology solutions online, We've got a significant phase of implementation, deployment in the field.
+That typically has essentially no margin, so that's a headwind.
 Secondly, you know, we've got investments that we're making.
-You know, obviously, software development, significant portions is capitalized, but we still have extra costs that are in the P&L and in our margin.
-So that's a headwind as well.
-We've got our investments that we're making and continue to make in business development, higher cost resources in order to take all of our technology solutions to market, whether, by the way, it's also true in R&DS.
-We just spoke a moment ago in the prior question about our runway for our smart trials.
-And while we would love to be, as Ross was suggesting, in a position where we are just sitting and clients are coming knocking at the door, we're not quite there yet.
+You know, obviously software development, a significant portion is is capitalized, but we still have extra costs that are in the P&L and in our margin, so that's a headwind as well.
+We've got our investments that we're making and continue to make in business development, higher cost resources, in order to take all of our technology solutions to market, whether, by the way, it's also true in R&DS.
+We just spoke a moment ago in the prior question about our runway for our smart trials, and while we would love to be, as Ross was suggesting, in a position where we are just sitting and clients are coming knocking at the door, we're not quite there yet.
 This is not the world we live in.
 It's still a very highly competitive marketplace, and we need to bring these solutions to market.
-You all have become very familiar with our capabilities and what we believe is our unique competitive advantages, but, you know, we still have to believe it or not.
-Not every client in the world knows about this or is aware of the capabilities, and these are long cycle selling efforts.
-People don't buy OCE just on a whim or because they saw an ad at the bus stop.
-The clinical trial is a long selling process, and so we do need business development resources.
+You all have become very familiar with our capabilities and what we believe are unique competitive advantages, but we still have to believe it or not, not every client in the world knows about this or is aware of the capabilities, and these are long-cycle selling efforts.
+People don't buy OCE just on a whim. or because they saw an ad at the bus stop.
+The clinical trial is a long-selling process, and so we do need business development resources.
 That's an investment as well.
 All of that is headwind to margins.
 So in terms of the investments, OCE is a big area of investment.
 OCT is a big area of investment.
-Smart trial automation, virtual trials, we get more and more data scientists.
-Software deployment teams, all of those are headwinds.
-And again, I remind you, we live in a, at least in the US, in a full employment economy, so there is wage inflation.
-All of those are headwinds to our EBITDA margins, and frankly, it's great performance that we are able to do that and still generate the margins that we're generating.
-And that's because we continue with our programs of cost containment, and we are and continue to be committed to margin expansion.
+Smart trial automation, virtual trials, We've got more and more data scientists, software deployment teams, all of those are headwinds.
+And again, I remind you, we live in, at least in the U.S., in a full employment economy, so there is wage inflation.
+All of those are headwinds to our EBITDA margins, and frankly, it's great performance that we are able to do that. and still generate the margins that we're generating, and that's because we continue with our programs of cost containment.
+And we are and continue to be committed to margin expansion.
 During the year in particular, in 19, our investments are more first half weighted, and we expect to see the majority of adjusted EBITDA growth and margin expansion towards the back end of the year.
-By the way, that has been the case consistently.
-You know, if you look back at the pattern prior years, typically we've got a nice ramp first and second quarter.
+And by the way, that has been the case consistently, you know, if you look back at the pattern prior years, typically we've got a nice ramp first and second quarter.
 We then have a lull in the third quarter.
 That's kind of, I don't know, a lot of reasons for it, but that's typically what happens.
-And then we have more of a ramp, more of a rockistic, if you will, in the fourth quarter, but we've done it before.
-If you go back and check.
-And so we feel confident about that.
-That's why, you know, we beat first half adjusted WDPS, so there is less of a ramp in Q3.
-And then we raised our full year adjusted WDPS guidance by five cents, and that's we're expecting to see most of that upside in the fourth quarter.
-Including on our EBITDA model.
+And then we have more of a ramp, more of a hockey stick, if you will, in the fourth quarter.
+But we've done it before.
+If you go back and check, And so we feel confident about that.
+That's why, you know, we beat first half adjusted RUDPS, so there is less of a ramp in Q3.
+And then we raised our fully adjusted RUDPS guidance by five cents, and that's we're expecting to see most of that upside in the fourth quarter, including on our EBITDA market.
 Thank you.
-And then one follow up,
+And then one follow-up.

 speaker